ankitasikder/HOSPITAL-MANAGEMENT-SYSTEM/README.md

 <br>

-***This 'Hospital Management System' using JDBC is created by Ankita Sikder and Biswarup Bhattacharjee, students of BTECH, in University of Engineering and Management, Kolkata.***
+***This 'Hospital Management System' using C is created by Ankita Sikder and Biswarup Bhattacharjee, students of BTECH, in University of Engineering and Management, Kolkata.***

 **Email Id: ankita.sikder14@gmail.com.**